hussein1571/Smart-City-Blockchain/README.md

 # get your first info from sensor using your coins from the genesis file

-scli tx smartcity get-info <timestamp received from the ttn> co2 co ph turbi longitude latitude  --from jack
+scli tx smartcity get-info <timestamp received from the ttn> co2 co ph turbi pays region  --from jack

 #you can also query a single transaction by its hash using the following command: